Tee Higgins Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Recent Performances

-- Higgins put together a 138-yard performance against the Chargers last week on nine catches (15.3 yards per catch) while being targeted 14 times and scoring one touchdown.
+- Against the Chargers last week, Higgins was targeted 14 times and totaled 138 yards on nine receptions while scoring one touchdown.

-- Higgins has caught 17 passes on 25 targets for 267 yards and two touchdowns, averaging 89.0 yards in his last three games.
+- Higgins has collected 267 receiving yards (89.0 per game) and two touchdowns, reeling in 17 passes on 25 targets in his last three games.

 Higgins' Cincinnati Teammates